 Hang on, wait a minute.
 Gene said that in back in 2000?
 And Kiss didn’t go out in style, or in any other fashion?
 Well, sweet shit, who’da thunk it?

 It’s not just that Kiss shouldn’t quit.
 It’s that they won’t quit.
 At least not in the sense that every other rock band quits.
 Because Kiss might be many things, the one thing they aren’t is every other rock band.

-Eighteen years after that first fake ending, Kiss are hitting the trail one last time for the One Last Kiss End Of The Road tour, a title that would be definitive were it not for the fact that little 2000 jaunt was dubbed The Kiss Farewell Tour, which was really definitive.
+Eighteen years after that first fake ending, Kiss are currently on the One Last Kiss End Of The Road tour, a title that would be definitive were it not for the fact that little 2000 jaunt was dubbed The Kiss Farewell Tour, which was really definitive.
 But this is definitely the end.
 That’s it.
 Kiss are retiring.
 So long, suckers.
 Until next time.

 Let’s park the cynicism for a second and assume that Gene, Paul, Thingy and Shemp really are calling it a day.
 Just because Kiss are winding things up doesn’t mean Kiss are done.
 More than any other outfit in the history of modern music, endurance is hard-wired into their very being.
 Whether by design or accident, there are enough in-built protocols to ensure that Kiss lasts long after the men who conceived it have teetered off to the great firehouse in the sky.